networknt/light-doc/content/en/contribute/development.md

 reviewed: true
 ---

-The light platform consists dozens of open-source projects and lives by the work of its contributors.
+Light consists dozens of open-source projects and lives by the work of its contributors.
 There are plenty of open issues and [request for comments][rfcs], and we need your help to make Light even brighter.
 You do not need to be a Java/Kotlin/Javascript guru to contribute to the projects.

 ### Contribution Flow